ejohnfel/paraqueue/README.md

 The script or command must take stdin for it's parameters.
 The input line will be placed at the end of the command.

-If no "-s" is supplied, "pq" does it's best to determine how many processors you have runs the following rules.
+If no "-s" is supplied, "pq" does it's best to determine how many processors you have and schedules jobs based on the following rules.

 If 1-3 CPU's, one thread.
 If CPU's > 3, N - 2 threads.